wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 ## Execute command-line script action

+### Command

+The commands listed in the on-premises agent's `config.yml` file are the only ones that can be invoked with this connector.
+The commands are whitelisted when you include them in this file.
+View how to setup a connection profile [here](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile).

 ### Input parameters

 The input parameters should be specified when creating your profile in the on-premises agent's `config.yml` file.
 In the example below, two parameters, `target_directory` and `source_file` were specified.
-See how to setup a connection profile [here](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile).
+View how to setup a connection profile [here](https://docs.workato.com/on-prem/profile.html#command-line-scripts-profile).

 ![Parameters specified in yml](/assets/images/connectors/on-prem-command-line-scripts/input-parameters-yml2.png) *Input parameters in the agent's config.yml file*